yireo/yireo-slides/slides/yireo/m2_private_content.md

-Our JS component then injects the customer-data component, to collect a thing called foobarData, which is fetched through a kind of localStorage-cached AJAX-call to the backend which is configured through a DI type that injects an array of section sources into a backend class, that fetches data from
+Our JS component then injects the customer-data component, to collect a thing called foobarData, which is fetched through a kind of localStorage-cached AJAX-call to the backend which is configured through a DI type that injects an array of section sources into a backend class, that fetches data from various sources, including our own, to then send back a bundled response, if possible, to the JS component, with the major feature being JavaScript AJAX lazy loading.
 </div>

 ---